Yahve-Jire Children’s Foundation

 The youth with leader Kevin Fischer worked hard raising money for the trip.
 The picture at the left shows a flurry of activity as they prepare for the potato bar lunch.
 They also sponsored a movies on the lawn evening.
 The group has t-shirts saying "Presbyterian Disaster Relief - Out of Chaos Hope"

-Wake Interfaith Hospitality Network (WIHN) is a joint effort of a number of churches to address the needs of homeless families.
-For one week in each quarter of the year, WBPC is host to as many as five families who call our facilities home.
-Volunteers are needed to prepare meals, serve as evening and overnight hosts, set up beds and furniture on Sunday afternoon and take it all down the following Sunday morning, drive guests to and from the WIHN Day Center on Method Road, and more.
+Family Promise Network is a joint effort of a number of churches to address the needs of homeless families.
+Three times a year, WBPC is host to as many as five families who call our facilities home.
+Volunteers are needed to prepare meals, serve as evening and overnight hosts, set up beds and furniture on Sunday afternoon and take it all down the following Sunday morning, drive guests to and from the Family Promise Day Center on Method Road, and more.
 The Day Center can also use volunteer help.
-Coming soon you will be able to sign-up online for next quarter WIHN program.
+Coming soon you will be able to sign-up online for the next Family Promise week.

 Avent West Children's Mentoring/Kid's Cafe